Is the Relation a Function? Using the Vertical Line Test

 Since each input has a different output, this can be classified as a function.

 Let's verify it with the vertical line test.
-The vertical line test is used when you graph the ordered pairs.
+This special test is used when you graph the ordered pairs.
 You imagine a vertical line being drawn through the graph.
 If the vertical line only touches the graph at one point, then it is a function.
 If the vertical line touches in more than one point, then it is NOT a function.

 Let's graph our points and use the vertical line test to prove that this is a function.
 I drew the vertical lines (output) on the graph to demonstrate what it would look like.
 Unless asked, you really don't need to draw the vertical lines, you can just imagine the vertical line, or I have my students use the edge of a sheet of paper and move it across the graph.